amurasystems/api/advancedSettings.md

 **ebookings.membershipClientTag**
 Value: string
-When selecting the player if it shows a list of clients with a tag to pick one or a just a text box.
+Show a list of clients (with that tag) to pick one or a just a text box to enter free form text.